ast-grep/ast-grep.github.io/website/reference/yaml.md

 # Configuration Reference

+ast-grep's rules are written in YAML files.

+One YAML file can contain multiple rules, separated by `---`.

-An ast-grep rule is a YAML file with the following keys:
+An ast-grep rule is a YAML object with the following keys:

 ## `id`